obsidian-level-maker/Obsidian/README.md

 Patch by Simon-v for searching for .pk3 addons in both the install and user's home directories (https://github.com/dashodanger/Oblige/pull/1)

-Strings allowed for seed input (numbers with no other characters still processed as numbers).
+Strings allowed for seed input.

-New random number generator based on the xoshiro256 algorithm from fastPRNG (https://github.com/BrutPitt/fastPRNG).
+New 64-bit Mersenne Twister random number generator

 Bugfixes as discovered.